GDColon/VVVVVV-Pygame/README.md

 KNOWN BUGS:

-With good alignment, you can partially clip inside a wall to avoid hitboxes.
++ With good alignment, you can partially clip inside a wall to avoid hitboxes
-Clips inside walls for 1 frame, can't flip off the blocks though.
++ Player clips inside walls for 1 frame, can't flip though
-Vertical platforms
++ Vertical platforms :/
-Running into a wall with a spike on it may ocassionally kill the player, even though the wall should always take priority Will sometimes "snap" if on a horizontal platform (???)
++ Running into a wall with a spike on it may ocassionally kill the player, even though the wall should always take priority
++ Will sometimes "snap" if on a horizontal platform (???)
-If 2 players are rendered at once, only one will play a death animation Player moves 3 pixels into vertical platform moving upwards, purposefully
++ If 2 players are rendered at once, only one will play a death animation
++ Player moves 3 pixels into vertical platform moving upwards, purposefully